SuprDewd/www.akc.is/blog/2017-02-18-Inverse-species-and-sign-reversing-involutions.md

   (\emptyset, SB_1 B_2 \dots B_k) &\text{if $S\neq\emptyset$.}
 \end{cases}
 $$
+The table above is arranged so that pairs on the same row are images of each other under $f$.

 More generally, if $F$ is a species such that $|F[\emptyset]|=1$ then the multiplicative inverse, $F^{-1}$, is the virtual species of lists